RateMyHDH/Dining-Hall-CAPES/README.md

 * Login/Register
    * Login system for users
-   * ...
+   * Register the user if they are not already in the system
 * Home
+    * Stream Fragment
        * Dining halls with average ratings
-   * Either list the places at the dining hall underneath, or be able to click into a list of places at the specific dining hall
+       * Each dining hall is followed by a list of their respective vendors, which acts as a button into a comment section
+    * Profile Fragment (stretch)
+        * User can change profile picture and bio
+        * User can logout
-   * ...
+    * Settings Fragment
+        * User can change theme, password, username, profile picture
 * Detail
-    * Upon clicking into individual dining halls, users can rate them individually, view discussions
+    * Upon clicking into individual dining halls, users can rate them individually, view posts
 * Creation
-    * Users can add comments to discussions
+    * Users can add posts into a dining hall vendor's thread
-* Profile (stretch)
-    * User can change profile picture and bio
-* Settings (stretch)
-    * User can change theme

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Home
+* Stream
 * Profile
+* Settings

 **Flow Navigation** (Screen to Screen)